adriangryseska/adriangryseska.github.io/README.md

 #### Portfolio
 My portfolio website that explain my experience and skill.
 <br>
-Link : <a link href="https://adriangryseska.github.io>adriangryseska.github.io</a>
+Link : <a link href="https://adriangryseska.github.io/">adriangryseska.github.io</a>

 #### KDA Calculator
 A tool that helps calculate your progress to increase KDA on your favorite games. <br>
 Link : <a link href="https://adriangryseska.github.io/kda-calculator/">adriangryseska.github.io/kda-calculator/</a>

 #### Planet Dalam Sistem Tata Surya
-A simple website that explains the planets in the solar system presented in Indonesian .
+A simple website that explains the planets in the solar system presented in Indonesian.
 Still not responsive for Phone user.
 Best appearance only for PC users. <br>
 Link : <a link href="https://adriangryseska.github.io/planets//">adriangryseska.github.io/planets/</a>

 #### Mobile Legend WR Calculator